Puppy Training in Essex

 Do you offer puppy classes or one-to-one puppy training?

 Jennie's support is one to one and tailored to your puppy, your home, and your daily routine.
-That often works better than a generic class when you want help with the things you are actually living with day to day.
+That often works better than a generic puppy class or puppy school when you want help with the things you are actually living with day to day, like biting, toilet training, settling, handling, and over-excited behaviour at home.

 How early can puppy training start?